 Music is a wonderful way to connect with your children, whether they are still babies or a little older.
 Your baby has been introduced to the world of sound and rhythm in your womb, and by the time he or she is born, they will have learned to recognise your voice!

-There is plenty of research that supports the idea that children develop musical ability up until the age of around 9-11.
+There is plenty of research that supports the idea that children develop musical ability up until the age of around 9 to 11.
 After this point, it seems that the window for developing certain abilities has passed, so it’s important that parents allow children to explore music from an early age.

-Here are ten ideas for fun ways you can introduce your child to music, rhythm, and sound while they’re still little.
+Here are 10 ideas for fun ways you can introduce your child to music, rhythm, and sound while they’re still little.